MicrosoftDocs/fabric-docs/docs/onelake/onelake-shortcuts.md

 From within a lakehouse, you can create shortcuts to multiple locations.
 You can create shortcuts that point to other lakehouses, which allows multiple lakehouses to derive data from the same source and always be in sync.
 You can also create shortcuts that point to external storage accounts, such as Azure Data Lake Storage (ADLS) Gen 2 accounts, which allows you to quickly source your existing cloud data without having to copy it.

 > [!NOTE]
-> When creating a shortcut to an ADLS Gen 2 account, you must use the Distributed File System (DFS) endpoint.
+> - When creating a shortcut to an ADLS Gen 2 account, you must use the Distributed File System (DFS) endpoint.

-> [!NOTE]
-> Fabric doesn't currently support connections to private endpoints.
+> - Microsoft Fabric doesn't currently support connections to private endpoints.

 ## Supported shortcut sources

-Microsoft Fabric currently supports these sources:
+Fabric currently supports these sources:

 - Internal OneLake shortcuts
 - ADLS Gen 2